Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Parlor palm is a small low maintenance tropical palm tree.
 It is also considered to be one of the lucky plants according to the Feng Shui

-The parlor palm is a small shrub-like palm tree characterized by clumping cane-like stems growing from the ground.
-The palm’s identifying features are dark green pinnate leaves measuring 18” to 24” (45 – 60 cm) with slender lance-shaped leaflets growing alternately.
-Additionally, golden yellow flowers and small fleshy black fruits grow on the palm.
+The parlor palm is a small shrub-like palm tree that forms clumping cane-like stems emerging from the ground.
+It is identified by dark green pinnate leaves measuring 18 to 24 inches (45 – 60 cm), with slender lance-shaped leaflets growing alternately.
+The palm also produces golden yellow flowers and small, fleshy black fruits.

-Parlor palms are also popular indoor palms for growing as a houseplant.
-The easy-to-grow potted palm thrives in normal indoor conditions.
-The arching evergreen fronds can add natural color to any indoor space.
-And they have the added advantage of helping to purify household air.
+Parlor palms are also popular as indoor plants and thrive in typical indoor conditions.
+They are easy to grow and their arching evergreen fronds can add natural color to any indoor space.
+Moreover, they have the added advantage of helping to purify household air.

 Lady Palm (Rhapis excelsa)